TheCodingDen/infra/.github/pull_request_template.md

 2. [ ] Make sure the list is in sequence

 ## Checklist
-- [ ] I ran a formatter on all changes in this PR
+- [ ] I ran a formatter on all changes in this PR.
-- [ ] I have sent any relevant secrets to infrastructure admins
+- [ ] I have sent any relevant secrets to infrastructure admins.
 - [ ] I have ensured that any software changes are tested and have passed for the versions included.
+- [ ] I have added the changes to the resource tree in `README.md`.